John Overall (architect): Recognition and honours

+The Sir John Overall Award for Urban Design is presented annually by the ACT Chapter of the Australian Institute of Architects.

 Personal life

 Overall's wife Margaret died in 1988; he dedicated Canberra Yesterday and Today to her as 'my inspiration and our family's inspiration.'
 The couple had four sons and, at Overall's death in 2001, eleven grandchildren.